ptmrio/autorename-pdf/README.md

 # autorename-pdf

 **autorename-pdf** is a highly efficient tool designed to automatically rename and archive PDF documents based on their content.
-By leveraging OCR technology, it extracts critical information such as the company name, document date, and document type to create well-organized filenames.
+By leveraging OCR and AI technology, it extracts critical information such as the company name, document date, and document type to create well-organized filenames.
 This tool simplifies document management and ensures consistency, especially for businesses handling large volumes of PDFs.

 ---